Commercial Gym Flooring Buyers Guide

 Rubber rolls allow you to tailor your flooring solution to your gym's needs.
 Common thickness choices for various uses include:

-- 3/8 Inch: Formerly the industry standard, still a best-seller, a fine choice to handle dropped weights up to 75 pounds.
+- 3/8 Inch: The industry standard and a best seller, a fine choice to handle dropped weights up to 75 pounds.

 - 1/2 Inch: More heavy-duty, perfect for high-intensity plyometric movements or the occasionally dropped weight of 100 pounds or more.

-- 3/4 to 1 inch: Usually overkill, unless weights of 100 pounds or more will be dropped deliberately and repeatedly.
+- 3/4 to 1 inch: Usually overkill for most applications, unless weights of 100 pounds or more will be dropped deliberately and repeatedly.

 How much does gym flooring cost?

-For professional installation, expect the product-and-labor costs to run between $4.50 and $6.00 per square foot, depending on the product and the provider.
+For professional installation, expect the product-and-labor costs to run between $2.50 and $5.00 per square foot, depending on the product and the provider, and the size of the space.

 Let's Get Started!

-Reach out to our flooring experts or fill out a quick form for a product sample.
+Reach out to our flooring experts or fill out a quick form for a quick quote.
 We're here to help with product selection, design & layout, quoting, and maintenance.
 Whether it’s a brand new build-out or an upgrade to an existing space, we have the flooring solution for your facility.